DAY #4 – WEDNESDAY – JULY 5, 2023

 Back at the Hotel I took a break in my room.
 I checked my Fitbit, and it shows that I have walked a little over 5-miles.
 Before leaving on this trip, I was having some big problems with my knee and went to the doctor and got cortisone shots in both knees.
 So far, they have really helped.
 I have had absolutely no problems with my knees.

-After taking a two-hour break, I decided to walk back down toward the plaza and see if I could find anything for supper.
-On the way back down San Francisco Street, I happened upon a historical marker affixed to the side of a building.
+break, I decided to walk back down toward the plaza and see if I could find anything

-“The notorious New Mexico outlaw, also known as William Bonney, was captured, and successfully imprisoned for the last time in the downstairs jail housed in this, the Cornell Building, at 208 W. San Francisco St., Santa Fe, From December 27, 1880, to April 3, 1881.
+The building was where Billy the Kid was captured and held in Jail for several months in late 1880 and early 1881.
+The plaque reads: “The notorious New Mexico outlaw, also known as William Bonney, was captured, and successfully imprisoned for the last time in the downstairs jail housed in this, the Cornell Building, at 208 W. San Francisco St., Santa Fe, From December 27, 1880, to April 3, 1881.
 On that date he was moved to Mesilla, New Mexico for Trial.
 He was found guilty, sentenced to hang, and moved to the Lincoln County Jail from which he escaped.
 He was shot and killed by Sheriff Pat Garrett in Ft.
 Sumner, New Mexico on July 14, 1881.”

 I am constantly amazed at what I can find by just walking around.
 I didn’t have any luck finding supper around the plaza.
 I eventually returned to the hotel and had supper in the Hotel restaurant with a few other members of our group.